 As defined above, a levain is composed of a ratio of bacteria and yeast, and is essentially flour that has been prefermented.
 Not only does it add flavor complexity to the dough, it also is the primary agent responsible for making it rise.
-The levain is made ahead of time, typically the night before you plan to mix your dough, but it can also be done really early in the morning — whatever works for your schedule.
+The levain is made ahead of time and is separate from the Dough Formula below, typically the night before you plan to mix your dough, but it can also be done really early in the morning — whatever works for your schedule.

 Note that while the recipe below only calls for 184g of levain, we make a little extra (200g) to have a “buffer”, or some excess, so we are sure we have enough to meet the recipe’s requirements.
 The extra 16g can be composted or used to make other delicious items.